Builditluc/wiki-tui/docs/contributing/develop-code.md

     $ git checkout -b fix-bug
     ```

     You can also use `fix-{BUG-NAME}` for the branch name or something entirely different.
-Its up to you but it would be nice if the branch has a descriptive name of what it changes
+It's up to you but it would be nice if the branch has a descriptive name of what it changes

 <center>
 Now you are ready to make your changes!